Dicyclopentadiene: Reactions

 Above 150 °C, dicyclopentadiene undergoes a retro-Diels–Alder reaction at an appreciable rate to yield cyclopentadiene.
 The reaction is reversible and at room temperature cyclopentadiene dimerizes over the course of hours to re-form dicyclopentadiene.
 Cyclopentadiene is a useful diene in Diels–Alder reactions as well as a precursor to metallocenes in organometallic chemistry.
 It is not available commercially as the monomer, due to the rapid formation of dicyclopentadiene; hence, it must be prepared by "cracking" the dicyclopentadiene (heating the dimer and isolating the monomer by distillation) shortly before it is needed.

 The thermodynamic parameters of this process have been measured.
 At temperatures above about 125 °C in the vapor phase, dissociation to cyclopentadiene monomer starts to become thermodynamically favored (the dissociation constant K_{d} = [cyclopentadiene]^{2} / [dicyclopentadiene] > 1).
 For instance, the values of K_{d} at 149 °C and 195 °C were found to be 277 and 2200, respectively.
 By extrapolation, K_{d} is on the order of 10^{–4} at 25 °C, and dissociation is disfavored.
 In accord with the negative values of ΔH° and ΔS° for the Diels–Alder reaction, dissociation of dicyclopentadiene is more thermodynamically favorable at high temperatures.
 Equilibrium constant measurements imply that ΔH° = –18 kcal/mol and ΔS° = –40 eu for cyclopentadiene dimerization.

 Dicyclopentadiene polymerizes.
 Copolymers are formed with ethylene or styrene.
 The "norbornene double bond" participates.
 Using ring-opening metathesis polymerization a homopolymer polydicyclopentadiene is formed.

 Hydroformylation of DCP gives the dialdehyde called TCD dialdehyde (TCD = tricyclodecane).
 This dialdehyde can be oxidized to the dicarboxylic acid and to a diol.
 All of these derivatives have some use in polymer science.

 Hydrogenation of dicyclopentadiene gives tetrahydrodicyclopentadiene (C_{10}H_{16}), which is a component of jet fuel JP-10, and rearranges to adamantane with aluminium chloride or acid at elevated temperature.

+Dicyclopentadiene (DCPD) is rumored to be used in the synthesis of Florocyclene, Jasmacyclene & Gardocyclene.